LucaPipolo/gulp-static-starterkit/.github/PULL_REQUEST_TEMPLATE.md

-## Your checklist for this Pull Request
+## Checklist for this Pull Request

 - [ ] Check if there is already an open issue.
 If not, please create one.
 - [ ] Check the added code or even all commits' message styles matches our requested structure.